MicheleGiambelli/PlotTwisters-Project/README.md

    - Insights into the structure and characteristics of the dataset.
 - *Purpose*: Provides an initial understanding of the dataset and highlights key areas of interest for further analysis.
 - *Why it's important*: DEA helps in understanding the data's quality and structure, enabling informed decisions for model development.
+- *Usage Instructions*: to execute the WordCloud contained in DEA you need to download the file called "plottwisters_mask" present in this repository.

 ### 2. Neural Network Approach